hijacking picoCTF 2023 Solution

 Learn more

 When Python runs the sudo script, it imports base64.
 The import mechanism executes base64.py, which now contains your injected call.
-Since the script runs as root via sudo, the os.system() call also runs as root, and cat /challenge/metadata.json reads and prints the flag.
+Since the script runs as root via sudo, the os.system() call also runs as root, and cat /root/.flag.txt reads and prints the flag.

 The fix for this misconfiguration: never leave Python standard library files writable by unprivileged users.
 Standard library permissions should be root-owned and not world-writable.
 For more on Linux privilege escalation see Linux CLI for CTF.